Somendratripathi/edav_hnt_nm_sdt/FP_report_v1.md

 ### 1.1 Motivation

 Grades are the primary indicator of a student's academic performance.
 While there may not be a correlation between grades and a student's intelligence, there are definitely multiple external factors which contribute to a student's grade.
-We wanted to analyze the effect of multiple factors on students' grades.
+We wanted to analyze the effect of multiple factors like parents' education, alcohol consumption, free time, etc. on students' grades.

 ### 1.2 Questions which we are interested in studying